fotistas/fotista/readme.md

 Build with Laravel PHP Framework.

-I'm planning to build auction based on web sockets.
+I'm planning to build auction based on Web Sockets or Server-Sent Events.

 ##Installation